I’m a Finnish software craftsman and technologist, a board member, non-executive director as well as a startup advisor.

-My current role as CTO of InMotion for Jaguar Land Rover is an exciting one.
-My job is to advise our ventures in technology strategy and choice, support them in their iterative ideation process and put them on the right path in building their MVP and help them with best practices.
+Before that my role was CTO of the Innovation Hub for Daimler Fleetboard is an exciting one.
+We work on future product ideas for the logistics value chain.
+We try out ideas, prototype and validate, build MVPs and then take things into production.
+My previous role as CTO of InMotion Ventures for Jaguar Land Rover was also exciting as my job was to advise our ventures in technology strategy and choice, support them in their iterative ideation process and put them on the right path in building their MVP and help them with best practices.
 I am also acting as technical advisor to a few other startups in their initial builds.

-My previous role was building a bespoke eCommerce-platform for OfficeServe as Head of Technology (SVP of Technology).
+At OfficeServe my role was building a bespoke eCommerce-platform as Head of Technology (SVP of Technology).
 I planned and architected the end-to-end platform and hired a cross-functional team of 15 people to start delivering it.
 As a greenfield project we worked with modern technologies in a microservices architecture following API-first thinking.
 Our tools included Scala, Akka, AWS API Gateway, AWS Lambda, Android/Java, iOS/Swift, Reactive frameworks like RxJava, React, Redux, Docker, CircleCI, Buddybuild, etc. I am a huge supporter of DevOps and Continuous Delivery thinking and I put those values into practice.

 Before joining OfficeServe I lead the mobile app delivery for TUI Group at their Mobility Hub in London.
 TUI Group is the largest leisure travel company in the world (revenues of 20B€+/year).
 At the hub we had a cross-functional team of 40 people delivering the apps to a number of source markets in a number of languages.
 The team consisted of product, UX, design, development, QA, analytics and commercial people.
 I started out reporting to the Head of Mobility Hub but ended up reporting directly to the CIO.

 Longest part of my career I’ve spent in a Lean Service Creation / software agency called Futurice where I spent more than 10 years between 2004 and 2014.
-I saw the company grow from 9 people when I joined to close to 300 people when I left.
+I saw the company grow from 10 people when I joined to close to 300 people when I left.
 With the growth I had the opportunity to be ramping up 3 of their offices from the start: Tampere, Berlin and London.
-I also had the chance to work in San Francisco for a while thru them.
+I also had the chance to work in San Francisco for a while when working at Futurice.